konstantinosfragkoulis/BreakingNews/README.md

 # Breaking News

-A desktop app that uses local LLMs to rank, summarize, and present the most important news stories.
+A desktop app that uses LLMs to rank, summarize, and present the most important news stories.

-This app requires [Ollama](https://ollama.com) to be installed, alongside a language model.

 ## How to compile
 ```